 One of the normatively appealing aspects of social constructivist theory is its ability to "boost" the impact of the democratic peace.
-A growing list of researchers have provided evidence suggesting that the spread of democracy reduces systemic conflict (Mitchell, Gates and Hegre 1999; Russett and Oneal 2001; Oneal et al. 2003; Rasler and Thompson 2005; Gortzak, Haftel and Sweeney 2005; Ray and Tucker 2005; Harrison and Mitchell 2007).
+A growing list of researchers have provided evidence suggesting that the spread of democracy reduces systemic conflict (Mitchell et al. 1999; Russett and Oneal 2001; Oneal et al. 2003; Rasler and Thompson 2005; Gortzak et al. 2005; Ray and Tucker 2005; Harrison and Mitchell 2007).
 Yet, it may take a very long time before the world thoroughly democratizes.
-Those impatient for a more rapid global transformation can point to claims that democracies are able to externalize their pacific propensities, even to nondemocratic nations.
+Those impatient for a more rapid global transformation can point to claims that democracies are able to externalize their pacific propensities, even to non-democratic nations.
 As Huntley (1996) has pointed out, Kant's conception of perpetual peace was fundamentally systemic.
 The community of liberal states could increase the pacific effects of representative government beyond the nominal impact of joint democracy (Harrison and Mitchell 2007; Harrison 2010).
-Several studies find that increasing systemic democracy raises the probability that nondemocracies resolve their disputes short of force (Mitchell 2002; Crescenzi, Kadera, Mitchell and Thyne 2011; Mitchell, Kadera and Crescenzi 2009).
-More widespread democracy is also said to enhance the survival of democratic regimes (Crescenzi and Enterline 1999; Kadera, Crescenzi and Shannon 2003).
-The basic claim of this literature-that the benefits of the spread of democracy "spillover" to nondemocracies-offers a testable contrast to our claims here.
+Several studies find that increasing systemic democracy raises the probability that non-democracies resolve their disputes short of force (Mitchell 2002; Crescenzi et al. 2011; Mitchell et al. 2009).
+More widespread democracy is also said to enhance the survival of democratic regimes (Crescenzi and Enterline 1999; Kadera et al. 2003).
+The basic claim of this literature-that the benefits of the spread of democracy "spillover" to non-democracies-offers a testable contrast to our claims here.

-At the same time, however, important questions remain about how democracy causes peace among nondemocracies, especially in light of the focus on democratic dyads as the locus of empirical liberal peace.
+At the same time, however, important questions remain about how democracy causes peace among non-democracies, especially in light of the focus on democratic dyads as the locus of empirical liberal peace.
 The spread of democracy is far from the only major change to the international system over the past two centuries.
-Indeed, Gartzke and Weisiger (2012b) find that economic
+Indeed, Gartzke and Weisiger (2012b) find that economic development is a better explanation than systemic democracy for a broad global decline in interstate conflict.